 I would like to learn treading water.
-I am currently learning to swim but the pool is too shallow to learn this technique.
-Can I learn this in shallow water and if so how do I do it?
+I am currently learning to swim, but the pool is too shallow to learn this technique.
+Can I learn this in shallow water, and how do I do so?

-Treading water, put quite simply, is swimming in an upright position, with your head remaining above the water level, in one place without travelling through the water.
+Treading water is simply swimming in an upright position, with your head remaining above the water level, in one place without travelling through the water.